WRCA

 WRCA (1330 kHz) is a commercial AM radio station licensed to Watertown, Massachusetts, and serving the Greater Boston area.
-The license is held by the Beasley Media Group, LLC, part of the Beasley Broadcast Group, Inc. WRCA airs the classic rock format formerly carried on sister station WBOS.
+The license is held by the Beasley Media Group, LLC, part of the Beasley Broadcast Group, Inc. WRCA airs the mainstream rock format formerly carried on sister station WBOS.

 WRCA transmits with 25,000 watts daytime, and 17,000 watts at night.
 It uses a directional antenna in order to protect other stations on 1330 AM, with a five-tower array off Saw Mill River Parkway in Newton, near the Charles River.
 WRCA's programming is also heard on FM translator W291CZ at 106.1 MHz in Boston.
 It is also broadcast on the HD2 digital subchannel of WBOS.

 History

 The station began operating as WCRB on January 30, 1948, owned by Theodore Jones's Charles River Broadcasting (hence the WCRB call letters).
 WCRB was originally a community radio station for Waltham, Massachusetts, before switching to a classical music format a few years later.
 An FM simulcast was added in 1954, WCRB-FM.
 As FM broadcasting became more popular for music listening, the AM station ceased simulcasting WCRB-FM's classical format in 1975 and became WHET, programming a big band/adult standards format from 1975 until 1978, and then a short run as a beautiful music outlet.
 Sales of the station to various owners led to formats such as country music WDLW for most of the 1980s, and then "Showbiz Radio" WRCA (standing for "Radio, Comedy, and Arts") in 1990 before the station began leasing time to ethnic broadcasters in 1991 with the WRCA call sign retained.
 The current owners, the Beasley Broadcast Group, took over in 2000 from the ADD Radio Group.